Spots in Yosemite National Park, photographed by the people who stood there.

 21 photo spots

-Spots travelers have mapped in Yosemite National Park.
+Landmarks on the map in Yosemite National Park.

 Plus 9+ more spots across Yosemite National Park — see every pin on the live map in the app, or browse all destinations.